CrystalChun/oci-capi-operator-test/README.md

 cd oci-capi-operator-test
 ```

-In `config.sh` fill out these mandatory variables
+In `config.sh` fill out these mandatory variables:
 ```sh
 compartment_name=
 image_name= # this is the name of the image you uploaded in step 3
 ```

-Ensure you're authenticated to your OCI OCP Cluster
+Ensure you're authenticated into your OCI OCP Cluster:
 ```sh
 export KUBECONFIG= # Path to OCI OCP Cluster Kubeconfig file
 ```

-Source the config file
+Source the config file:
 ```sh
 source config.sh
 ```